Fiction at Hopkins

 - Eleanor Williams (MA in Writing Program alumna; PhD, Ohio University) wrote the novel, This Never Happened (Random House, 1998), published as Crazy Think in the U.K. (Michael Joseph, 1998, 1997).
 Fellow and scholar at the Wesleyan University Writers Conference, Hambridge Center, Virginia Center for the Creative Arts, Georgia State College and University Creative Writing Workshops, Sewanee Writers’ Conference, and West Virginia University Writers’ Workshop.
 Also taught at Hood College, Ohio University, University of North Dakota.

-- Other instructors have included Susan Muaddi Darraj, author of The Inheritance of Exile, finalist in the 2003 AWP Book Awards Series; Harvey Grossinger, whose The Quarry won The Flannery O’Connor Award for Short Fiction; Mary Amato, award-winning author of 11 books for young readers, and Marc Lapadula, a screenwriter and screenwriting teacher at Yale and Hopkins.
+- Other instructors have included Susan Muaddi Darraj, author of The Inheritance of Exile, finalist in the 2003 AWP Book Awards Series; Mary Amato, award-winning author of 11 books for young readers, and Marc Lapadula, a screenwriter and screenwriting teacher at Yale and Hopkins.

-Guest Instructors and Visiting Writers in the program – and special instructors for our summer-time Hopkins Conference on Craft in Italy and Maine – have included National Book Award-winning novelist Alice McDermott; renowned poets Dave Smith, Mary Jo Salter, Rachel Hadas, Brad Leithauser, and Charles Martin; critic and fiction writer Alan Cheuse; novelist Claire Messud; nonfiction author/editors Jim Conaway and Robert Wilson, Pulitzer-winning journalists Wayne Biddle and Steve Twomey; fiction writers Jill McCorkle, Amy Hempel, Jean McGarry, and Nancy Lemann, and poet/scholar John T. Irwin, the Decker Professor in the Humanities at Hopkins, chief editor of The Hopkins Review, and the chair of the Writing Program.
+Guest Instructors and Visiting Writers in the program – and special instructors for our summer-time Hopkins Conference on Craft in Italy and Maine – have included National Book Award-winning novelist Alice McDermott; renowned poets Dave Smith, Mary Jo Salter, Rachel Hadas, Brad Leithauser, and Charles Martin; critic and fiction writer Alan Cheuse; novelist Claire Messud; nonfiction author/editors Jim Conaway and Robert Wilson, Pulitzer-winning journalists Wayne Biddle and Steve Twomey; fiction writers Jill McCorkle, Amy Hempel, Jean McGarry, and Nancy Lemann, and poet/scholar John T. Irwin, the Decker Professor in the Humanities at Hopkins, and chief editor of The Hopkins Review.

 Past visiting lecturers and readers include Mark Strand, Anthony Hecht, and Allen Grossman in poetry, Russell Baker, Christopher Hitchens, and Mark Crispin Miller in nonfiction, and John Barth, Julian Barnes, Robert Stone, Edward P. Jones, Stephen Dixon, and Madison Smartt Bell in fiction.